reactive-systems/tsltools/README.md

 ## Processing TSL Specifications

+* `tslsynt` runs full-pipeline synthesis, from spec to code.
 * `tsl2tlsf` under-approximates a TSL specification by a weaker LTL specification that is given in the [TLSF](https://arxiv.org/abs/1604.02284) format.